 Keep in mind that all investing involves market risk, including the possible loss of principal.
 There’s no guarantee that your investment goals will actually be met.

-Withdrawals from a 401(k) may be taxed as ordinary income, and subject to a 10% penalty if you take them before you’re 59½ years old.
+Withdrawals from a 401(k) may be taxed as ordinary income, and subject to a 10% early withdrawal tax if you take them before you’re 59½ years old.